Refining holographic models of the quark-gluon plasma: Discussion and outlook

 \section{Discussion and outlook}

-Holographic QCD has reached the level of sophistification that allows for a detailed reproduction of numerous lattice QCD outcomes, a development we have thoroughly explored within this study.
+Holographic QCD has reached the level of sophistication that allows for a detailed reproduction of numerous lattice QCD outcomes, a development we have thoroughly explored within this study.
 We demonstrated that fitting the model systematically to data for the entropy density and the lowest susceptibilities $\chitwo$ and $\chifour$ fixes the predictions relatively tightly.
 In particular, we obtained almost identical results for the equation of state and the phase diagram at nonzero baryon number density in the two classes of models we considered, \ie, the DBI and EMD models.
 Building on this, we envisage a similar systematic analysis in two-flavor holographic QCD models~\cite{Zhao:2023gur,Liu:2023pbt}.

 The framework is not perfect though and falls short in some obvious aspects.
 With the family of models discussed in this work, the most striking shortcoming is the complete ignorance of the confining phase.
-Therefore the phase diagram and in particular the suggested location of the critical point should be taken with a grain of salt.
-In addition, the current discussion was limited to the description of massless flavors and hence the effects due to the mass of the strange quark were not implemented.
+In addition, the current discussion was limited to the description of chirally symmetric phase with massless flavors and hence the effects due to the mass of the strange quark were not implemented.
+Moreover, these models do not include nuclear matter, which may already have a significant effect on the equation of state at the chemical potentials where the critical points are found.
+Therefore the predictions for the phase diagram and in particular the suggested location of the critical point should be taken with a grain of salt.
+It is likely that the uncertainties due to these missing features are significantly larger than the uncertainties due to the fitting procedure.
 Recent works incorporating flavor-dependent chemical potentials in a holographic setting include \cite{Jarvinen:2023xrx,Kovensky:2023mye}, where $\mu_\text{isospin}\ne 0$, and \cite{Jarvinen:2015ofa,CruzRojas:2024etx}, where $m_\text{strange\ quark}\ne 0$.
 In the latter case, the anchoring of the model to the lattice results is lacking.
-We plan to remedy this situation in future work.
+For an attempt to include confinement and nuclear matter, see~\cite{Demircik:2021zll}, which however still assumes zero quark masses.
+We plan to address these shortcomings in future work.

 One of the advances in using the holographic approach is that one can also obtain out-of-equilibrium results.
 For example, it would be interesting to compute the shear as well as the purely QCD contribution to bulk viscosity and the electrical and thermal conductivities as evaluated only recently in two holographic models \cite{Hoyos:2020hmq,Hoyos:2021njg}.
 Extracting these quantities would be straightforward, since the master formulas given in \cite{Hoyos:2020hmq,Hoyos:2021njg} are directly applicable to all actions written in the forms in eqns.~(\ref{eq:actionDBI})~and~(\ref{eq:actionEMD}) and simply require on-shell values of the bulk fields and their derivatives at the black hole horizon.